quicwg/base-drafts/draft-ietf-quic-http.md

 connection by a server.
 GOAWAY allows a server to stop accepting new requests while still finishing processing of previously received requests.
 This enables administrative actions, like server maintenance.
 GOAWAY by itself does not close a connection.
+(Note that clients do not need to send GOAWAY to gracefully close a connection; they simply stop making new requests.)

 The GOAWAY frame does not define any flags, and the payload is a QUIC stream identifier.
 The GOAWAY frame applies to the connection, not a specific stream.
 An endpoint MUST treat a GOAWAY frame on a stream other than the control stream as a connection error ({{errors}}) of type HTTP_WRONG_STREAM.

-There is an inherent race condition between a client sending new requests and the server sending a GOAWAY frame.
-To deal with this case, the GOAWAY contains the stream identifier of the last client-initiated request that was or might be processed in this connection.
-This MAY be lower than the stream limit identified by a QUIC MAX_STREAM_ID frame, and MAY be zero if no requsets were processed.
+New client requests might already have been sent before the client receives the server's GOAWAY frame.
+The GOAWAY frame contains the stream identifier of the last client-initiated request that was or might be processed in this connection, which enables client and server to agree on which requests were accepted prior to the connection shutdown.
+This identifier MAY be lower than the stream limit identified by a QUIC MAX_STREAM_ID frame, and MAY be zero if no requests were processed.
 Servers SHOULD NOT increase the MAX_STREAM_ID limit after sending a GOAWAY frame.